tonappa/franka_teleop/README.md

 Hand Landmark Detection: Processes each frame with the MediaPipe Hands library to detect the position and landmarks of the operator's hand in real-time.

-Pose Transformation: Translates the 2D pixel coordinates of the hand's center into a 3D target pose (geometry_msgs/PoseStamped).
+Pose Transformation: Translates the 2D pixel coordinates of the hand's center into a 3D target pose (`geometry_msgs/PoseStamped`).
 This target pose is then used as the goal for the robot's end-effector.

-Publishes the Target Pose: Publishes the calculated 3D pose to the /cartesian_impedance_controller/target_pose topic, which is read by the impedance controller to move the robot.
+Publishes the Target Pose: Publishes the calculated 3D pose to the `/cartesian_impedance_controller/target_pose topic`, which is read by the impedance controller to move the robot.

+---

 Future Work
+## Future Work

-[ ] Fully integrate and test the Intel RealSense camera for improved depth perception.
+* [ ] Fully integrate and test the Intel RealSense camera for improved depth perception.

-[ ] Transition the core control logic from the current implementation to MoveIt Servo.
+* [ ] Transition the core control logic from the current implementation to **MoveIt Servo**.

-[ ] Add gesture recognition for gripper control (open/close).
+* [ ] [DA COMPLETARE - Altri obiettivi futuri]